paritytech/capi/_docs/Effects.md

 };
 ```

 Because the error types of `A` and `B` are generic, we can never truly handle them within `add`.
 So, why do we even try?
-Ideally, the errors of `add`'s dependencies bubble to the `add` caller's root, where the error types are accessible for type-safe handling.
+Ideally, the errors of `add`'s dependencies bubble to the `add` caller's root, where the applied arguments' error types are accessible for type-safe handling.
 More on this later.

 ## Optimized Execution